marquesVF/tsrocket/README.md

 ```

+In many aplications, we need the service to handle basic CRUD operations using the model repository.
+We can run `tsr g model -s user name:string 'email?:string'` to generate a model with its repository, migration and CRUD ready service.

 We can use the controller generator to create a User controller.
 Running `tsr g controller user user` will generate the following file:

 ```typescript